hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251011687v1-beyond-templates-category-agnostic-object-pose-size-and-shape-estima.md

 ---
 layout: default
-title: Beyond 'Templates': Category-Agnostic Object Pose, Size, and Shape Estimation from a Single View
+title: "Beyond 'Templates': Category-Agnostic Object Pose, Size, and Shape Estimation from a Single View"
 ---

 # Beyond 'Templates': Category-Agnostic Object Pose, Size, and Shape Estimation from a Single View